What is AmeriCorps?

 How do I apply?

-We are now accepting applications for the 2016-2017 service year!
-Interviews will be in March of 2016, and members will be selected on a rolling basis.
+We are now accepting applications for the 2017-2018 service year!
+Interviews will begin in March of 2017 and members will be selected on a rolling basis.

 Interviews will be in person for those living in the Milwaukee area, and by phone or Skype for those outside of the area.
-Final acceptance into the program is subject to a background check and official offer protocols with Habitat for Humanity International or the WI State Support Organization.
+Final acceptance into the program is subject to a background check and official offer protocols with Habitat for Humanity International.

 For consideration by Habitat Milwaukee there are several options: